zallesov/codding-challenge-neptuneai/README.md

 Every new value is added to the memory for value of k.
 The complexity of inserting a batch of m elements is O(m*k).

-Average, Variance are with a sliding window technique.
+Average, Variance are calculated with a sliding window technique.
-The stats are recalculated first for the removed value and then for the new value.
 Recalculation for each value is done with O(1) complexity and O(m) for the batch.
 It is NOT looping over ALL N the values.

 Min and Max calculation is done once fore every batch.
 In order to calculate min/max in less than O(N) I maintain a AVL tree.
 Adding all the values of the batch will take